rindangchi/Uber-Data-Engineerinf/README.md

 |Tolls_amount|Total amount of all tolls paid in trip. |
 |Total_amount|The total amount charged to passengers.
 Does not include cash tips.|

+## Steps
+1. Extract the dataset and create data model that contains fact table and dimensional table
+2. xxx
+3. xxx
+4. xxx

+## Detailed Steps
+### 1. Create Data Model
+The first step is to create data model, in the data model it will contain fact table and dimensional tables.
+Fact table is table containing metrics or quantitative measure that will be used for analysis.
+It will contain foreign key comes from dimensional tables.
+In the other hand dimensional table will contain attributes that will be analyzed, columns in the dimensional table wil not change frequently.
+Dimensional tables will contain primary table that linked to fact table.
+Columns in these tables can be used for grouping & filtering.
+Below is the data table that I created.
+I created this data model using lucid app. (https://lucid.app/)